 Global view: Working worldwide to end leprosy

 Leprosy still affects hundreds of thousands of people in more than 100 countries worldwide.
-In 2015, 94 countries detected new cases of the disease.
+210,671 new cases were reported from 150 countries in 2017.

 Dive into our interactive map to find out more about which projects ILEP members are working on, where, and why.

 “We have to present our data in different ways,” said Dr Paul Saunderson, adding that there is a debate amongst those speaking with donor organisations – if the organisation has people affected by leprosy involved – then it would become a series of anecdotes or experiences.
 “This would not show the range that better data would, so wouldn’t be perfect from the start, but some organisations are ready to start with something, showing some way of measuring progress, while others are not.”Read More

 20th International Leprosy CongressRead More

 NNN Conference 2019Read More

 Our Triple Zero campaign is needed as leprosy is still being transmitted and stigma persists.
 To understand the difference we are making, and target our efforts most effectively, we collect and measure data every year.

 Every two minutes someone is diagnosed with leprosy